hypertidy/vapour/README.md

 --------

-The vapour package provides access to the basic *read* functions available in [GDAL](http://www.gdal.org/), the Geospatial Data Abstraction Library for both [raster](http://www.gdal.org/gdal_datamodel.html) and a [vector](http://www.gdal.org/ogr_arch.html) data sources.
+The vapour package provides access to the basic *read* functions available in [GDAL](http://www.gdal.org/)for both [raster](http://www.gdal.org/gdal_datamodel.html) and a [vector](http://www.gdal.org/ogr_arch.html) data sources.

-The functions are deliberately *lower-level* than the data models and provide access to the component entities indpendently.
+The functions are deliberately *lower-level* than these data models and provide access to the component entities independently.

 For vector data vapour provides: